-The perfect way to get extra help before taking the Alabama DPS written permit test and Alabama written knowledge test
+The perfect way to get extra help before taking the Connecticut DMV written knowledge test

 Study Guide For Busy Adults & Teens

-20 levels of interactive lessons & unlimited Alabama practice tests to prepare you for your permit test and driver test
+20 levels of interactive lessons & unlimited practice tests to prepare you for your permit exam

 Study Whenever & Wherever You Want

-Learn the rules Alabama drivers expect you to know on the road on your iPhone, iPad, Android device or computer
+Learn the rules of the road on your iPhone, iPad, Android device or computer